magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/opc-ua.md

 ### Subsection "Attributes" and "Time series"

 The configuration in this subsection provides settings for processing data from OPC-UA node.
-These settings will be interpreted in ThingsBoard platform instance as attributes/time series of the device.
+These settings will be interpreted in IoT Hub platform instance as attributes/time series of the device.

 {% capture opcuaattrandtimeseriessection %}
 Basic<small></small>%,%basic%,%templates/iot-gateway/opcua-connector/opcua-attr-and-time-series-basic-section.md%br%